John Kiriakou: Disclosing torture

-Trial, sentence, and imprisonment
+Trial and sentence

+After the ABC News interview, Kiriakou exchanged emails with a freelance writer.
+In the emails, Kiriakou disclosed the name of a former CIA colleague who had participated in the detention and interrogation program; the employee was, at the time, still undercover.
+The freelance writer then shared the name with lawyers representing detainees held at Guantanamo Bay.
+The name then appeared in a sealed legal filing submitted by the defense attorneys.
+Although the name was not made public at the time, the disclosure angered federal officials, and the resulting federal investigation led to Kiriakou's arrest.
+The name that was disclosed appeared on the New York Times website in October 2011.

-Nearly five years after the Justice Department had concluded Kiriakou committed no crime by giving his 2007 ABC interview, the CIA approached the new Obama Justice Department, already engaged in its own unprecedented crackdown on government leaks, and asked them to reopen the case.<ref name= On January 23, 2012, Kiriakou was charged with disclosing classified information to journalists, including the name of a covert CIA officer and information revealing the role of another CIA employee, Deuce Martinez, in classified activities.
-In addition, Kiriakou was alleged to have lied to the CIA to have his book published.
-His lawyer was Robert Trout.
-Lawyer and whistleblower Jesselyn Radack told Politico that the government was wrong to deny Kiriakou's whistleblower status.
+On January 23, 2012, Kiriakou was charged with disclosing classified information to journalists, including the name of a covert CIA officer and information revealing the role of another CIA employee, Deuce Martinez, in classified activities.
+In addition, Kiriakou was alleged to have lied to the CIA in order to have his book published.
+His criminal defense lawyer was Robert Trout.
+His other lawyer, Jesselyn Radack, told Politico that the government was wrong to deny Kiriakou's whistleblower status.

 According to PEN America:The specific charges were that in 2008, Kiriakou confirmed the name of a CIA officer—which was already well known to people in the human rights community, according to the Government Accountability Project—to someone who claimed to be writing a book about the agency's rendition practices.
 In a separate 2008 incident, Kiriakou gave a New York Times journalist the business card of a CIA agent who worked for a "private government contractor known for its involvement in torture."
 That agent had never been undercover and his contact information and affiliation with the CIA was already publicly available on the Internet.
 Kiriakou faced up to 45 years in prison and millions of dollars in legal fees for these charges.
-In October 2012, he agreed to plead guilty to one charge of having violated the Intelligence Identities Protection Act by giving a CIA agent's name to a reporter, and was sentenced to 30 months in jail.